chenllliang/MLS/README.md

 ## Preprocess

-We have prepared a pre-processed version of data of IWSLT16 RO-EN on Google and 百度网盘 (download it and unzip in ../databin/ folder, you can jump to next section then~) .
+We have prepared a pre-processed version of data of IWSLT16 RO-EN on Google and BaiduDisk (download it and unzip in ../databin/ folder, you can jump to next section then~) .

 Or you can download them directly or follow our code to preprocess your own data.